 3. Shanghai–Nanjing HSR - Linking the Yangtze Delta Cities

-Shanghai and Nanjing are two neighboring cities, and the journey duration is about 1 hour.
-Hangzhou and Suzhou are also within the 1-hour high-speed train route network.
-You can travel between these four cities conveniently.
+Shanghai and Nanjing, being neighboring cities, boast a convenient high-speed train journey lasting approximately 1 hour.
+Similarly, Hangzhou and Suzhou are also seamlessly connected within the 1-hour high-speed train network, enabling convenient travel between these four cities.

 Nanjing attractions: the Nanjing Massacre Memorial Hall, Nanjing City Wall (with a history of over 600 years)